GBG PLC (‘GBG’) acquired Verifi Identity Services (‘Verifi’) in 2022. Verifi is the owner of the identity verification software Cloudcheck.

-GBG take the protection and security of your personal information very seriously and this policy sets out our responsibilities under the Privacy Act 2020 (‘New Zealand Privacy Act’) and other applicable laws relating to the processing and security of personal information.
-We refer to the New Zealand Information Privacy Principles as the IPPs.
-We refer to the New Zealand Privacy Act as ‘the Privacy Act’.
-Where your personal information is transferred overseas, it will be treated in accordance with New Zealand laws at a minimum.
+GBG take the protection and security of your personal information very seriously and this policy sets out our responsibilities under the Privacy Act 2020 (‘New Zealand Privacy Act’) and the Australian Privacy Act (1988) (‘Australian Privacy Act”), and other applicable laws relating to the processing and security of personal information.
+We refer to the New Zealand Information Privacy Principles as the IPPs and the Australian Privacy Principles as the APPs.
+Together we refer to the New Zealand Privacy Act and Australian Privacy Act as ‘the applicable data protection laws’.
+Where your personal information is transferred overseas, it will be treated in accordance with New Zealand and Australian laws at a minimum.

 GBG has offices in 22 locations, and our registered head office is located within the United Kingdom.

 GB Group Plc, The Foundation, Herons Way, Chester Business Park, Chester, United Kingdom CH4 9GB

 If you have any questions about how your personal information is used by GBG, please email us at firstname.lastname@example.org or call +64 9 953 8333 .
 For more detailed information about GBG, please visit our website at www.gbgplc.com .

 This policy was last updated on 15 February 2023

 Verifi Identity Services Limited is a registered New Zealand business NZBN 9429030806313.

 We collect statistical information about visitors to our websites such as the number of visitors, pages viewed, types of transactions conducted, time online and documents downloaded.
 This information is used to evaluate and improve the performance of our websites.
 Other than statistical information, we do not collect any information about you through our website unless you provide the information to us.